groveale/spfx-archive/Readme.md

 A certificate is used by the Azure Function to create a context / connection using the app registration.
 The certificates public key must be uploaded to the App registration.

+The certificate is stored in the Key Vault, the Azure Function (API) requests the function from the Key Vault.
+Which it uses when creating connections context to SPO and MSGraph

 ## SPFx ListView Extension

+SharePoint Framework (SPFx) is a modern development model and set of tools provided by Microsoft for creating customizations and solutions for SharePoint.
+It allows you to build web parts, extensions, and other custom components using popular web technologies like TypeScript, JavaScript, HTML, and CSS.
+SPFx offers improved performance, easy integration with Microsoft services, and flexible deployment options, making it a powerful and modern way to extend and customize SharePoint.

+A ListView extension, also known as a ListViewCommandSet, is a type of SharePoint Framework (SPFx) extension that allows you to customize the command bar and context menu of a SharePoint list or library.
+By creating a ListView extension, you can add custom actions, buttons, and menu items to enhance the user experience and provide additional functionality when working with list items or documents.
+ListView extensions are client-side components that are rendered within the SharePoint interface, providing a seamless and integrated customization experience.